The Crossing (2014 film)

-The Crossing (太平轮) is a two-part 2014 Chinese-Hong Kong epic historical romance-war drama (part 1) and disaster film (part 2) directed by John Woo and written by Hui-Ling Wang.
+The Crossing (太平轮) is a 2014–2015 epic historical romance-war drama (part 1) and disaster film (part 2) directed by John Woo and written by Hui-Ling Wang.
 The film stars Zhang Ziyi, Takeshi Kaneshiro, Song Hye-kyo, Huang Xiaoming, Tong Dawei and Masami Nagasawa.
-The film is based on the sinking of the Taiping in 1949.
+A Chinese-Hong Kong co-production, the film is based on the sinking of the Taiping in 1949.
 The incident led to the deaths of over 1,500 passengers and crew.
 The film's first part was released in China on December 2, 2014.
 Part two was released on July 30, 2015.